 If you're thinking about applying for this course, you may also wish to consider the courses listed below.
 These courses may have been suggested due to their similarity with this course, or because they are offered by the same department or faculty.

 All graduate courses offered by the Medical Sciences Division

 Information regarding the entry requirements for this course can be accessed at the following location:

 The course has its own purpose-built building, the Isis Education Centre, located in the grounds of the Warneford Hospital, Oxford, which has well-equipped teaching rooms, seminar rooms, offices, computer facilities, kitchen and a common room.
-It also has a resource centre in the grounds of the Warneford Hospital and trainees also have access to the library at Harris Manchester College, the healthcare libraries at the hospital sites in Oxford, and the Bodleian Library.
+It also has a resource centre in the grounds of the Warneford Hospital.
+Trainees also have access to the healthcare libraries at the hospital sites in Oxford, and the Bodleian Library.